How to Deal with Basic Plumbing Problems at Home: A Do-it-yourself Guide

 Can I fix a plumbing problem myself?

-Yes, you can repair minor plumbing issues yourself by learning a few basic plumbing skills.
+Yes, you can repair minor plumbing issues yourself, by learning some basic plumbing skills.

 Which are the top frequent plumbing problems?

-What tools do I need for DIY plumbing?
+What tools do I need to do my own plumbing?

 Is DIY plumbing safe?

-DIY plumbing can be secure if you adhere to safety guidelines and take appropriate precautions.
+DIY plumbing is safe if you follow safety guidelines and take appropriate steps.